Dealing with the financial affairs of someone who has died

 See GOV.UK for more about inheritance tax.

-After the interview, you will get a letter saying how much inheritance tax is still left to pay.
+You'll get a letter saying how much inheritance tax is still left to pay.

 Once this has been paid, probate or letters of administration will be sent to you in the post.
 It includes details of the gross and net estate, that is, the value of the estate before and after debts have been deducted.
 A photocopy of the will, stamped to prove it is an official copy, is also sent.
 Both the probate/letters of administration and the will are public documents and can be examined by anyone who wants to see them.